How to Book a Comedian Part 3: How to Find Your Comedian

 Your ducks are in a row: leadership is on board, the employees are into it, and you know when the comedy show should happen in your event schedule.

-So how do you find the actual comedian?
+So how do you find a comedian?

 As in most cases these days, we’re starting with Google.